 Headcanon: Refers to something that an individual fanwork maker personally believes is true, but is not confirmed in canon, or even has little to no implication in canon.

-For example: It is fanon that Miss Frizzle from "The Magic School Bus" is a lesbian.
-(Her voice actress, Lily Tomlin, is married to a woman, by the way)
+For example: I headcanon that Miss Frizzle from "The Magic School Bus" is a lesbian.
+(Her voice actress, Lily Tomlin, is married to a woman, by the way.)

 Ship: A romantic pairing of two or more characters together.
 Can be used as a noun or as a verb.
 Often signified with "/", but I personally use "x".

-For example: I, Kelsey, enjoy shipping the Stardew Valley ship Maru x Penny.
+For example: I enjoy shipping the Stardew Valley ship Maru x Penny.

 OC: Acronym for "Original Character".
 Refers to a character made by the author of a fanwork, rather than a character from a pre-existing piece of media.

-For example: If Indiana Jones willingly kept a snake as a pet, that would be extremely OoC.
+For example: If Indiana Jones willingly kept a snake as a pet, that would be extremely OoC, because he is canonically terrified of snakes.

 AU: Acronym for "Alternate Universe".
 Refers to divergence from what happened in canon.
-Can range from small-scale (a character who died in canon still being alive in a fanwork), to larger-scale (a fanwork where entire canonical events are changed, or ignored entirely).
+Can range from small-scale (a character who died in canon still being alive in a fanwork), to larger-scale (a fanwork where entire canonical events are changed and/or just ignored).